 Much of the public’s success came in 2015, with nearly a quarter of all brackets getting three out of four.
 It helped that Duke, Kentucky and Wisconsin were all No. 1 seeds.

 March Madness is famous for just that – madness – so it’s tempting to make bold upset picks in your bracket.
 For most, the goal of filling out a bracket is to have fun.
 And choosing a No. 10 seed to make it to the Final Four (and watching it come to fruition) is a blast.
 But the data shows that it’s not the best course of action.

 Below you'll see A) the percentage of people who pick certain seeds to advance to the Final Four, and B) how often those seeds have reached the Final Four since 1985, when the tournament expanded to 64 teams:

 |Seed||Percentage Public Picks It (since 2011)||Percentage It Happens (Since 1985)|

 You may not want to be "that person," but statistically, picking the No. 1 seed in all four regions is the correct strategy -- even if the public predicts this outcome more often than it comes true.
 That's not foolproof, of course.
 The semifinals haven't been made up of all No. 1 seeds since 2008.
 But based on our data, you’re stacking the odds in your favor by going chalk.

 There are exceptions.
 You can gain some real ground by, say, picking a No. 3 seed.
 Those teams have advanced to the Final Four more often than the public predicts it will happen.
 While any correct semifinal pick is immensely valuable, earning big points on a team that competitors don't suspect could give you a massive advantage.

-Some 23.8 percent of players have achieved that 50 percent success rate over the last six years.
+Some 23.8 percent of players have achieved that 50 percent success rate over the seven years.
 You're giving yourself a good chance to win with that number.

 Bring on the madness.